jonthorell/synth-nu-vinyl-store/README.md

 9. About css file refuses to load from the correct app.
 Workaround: putting it in the core app
 10. Webhooks do not work all the way.
 Money is being drawn but order not fulfilled if user closes the browser
 11. Emails do not work from webhook
-12. The image field in the profile model is not being updated when a user tries to upload an image.

 # To Do